Blog

 Paul Langerhans discovered the pancreatic islets of Langerhans in 1869, which were soon proven to be dysfunctional in diabetic patients by Etienne Lancereaux.

 Their work was furthered in 1890 by Oskar Minkowski and Josef von Mering, when it was realized that removing the pancreas of dogs caused them to die from diabetes.
-Once this connection was established, it was noted in 1893 by Gustave-Eduoard Laguesse that the islets in the pancreases of deceased diabetic patients conveyed an abnormal structure.
+Once this connection was established, it was noted in 1893 by Gustave-Eduoard Laguesse that the islets in the pancreas of deceased diabetic patients conveyed an abnormal structure.

 Exploring Pancreatic Extracts

-Near this time, future laureate John MacLeod wrote a book cataloguing what was known about diabetes back then, which caused the surgeon Frederick Banting to contact him with an idea.
+Near this time, future laureate John MacLeod wrote a book cataloging what was known about diabetes back then, which caused the surgeon Frederick Banting to contact him with an idea.
 Banting theorized that a substance produced by the islets of Langerhans may be involved in regulating blood sugar and may be able to prevent diabetes.
 The meeting of these two scientists in MacLeod’s laboratory led to the discovery of insulin in 1921.

 Initially, the first insulin extracts were toxic for diabetic dogs, in spite of showing immense promise.
-The two scientists then got the help of James B Collip, a qualified biochemist.
+The two scientists then got the help of James B. Collip, a qualified biochemist.
 Collip took the extracts and managed to purify them.

 Successful Treatment of Diabetes